-X. AVAILABILITY OF SERVICES
+IX.
+AVAILABILITY OF SERVICES

 Transportation shall be provided on all regularly scheduled school days or make-up days.
 Transportation will not be provided during the summer school break.
 Transportation may be provided for summer instructional programs for students with a disability or in conjunction with a learning year program.
+Transportation between home and school may also be provided, in the discretion of the school district, on staff development days.

-XI.
-MANNER OF TRANSPORTATION
+X. MANNER OF TRANSPORTATION

 The scheduling of routes, establishment of the location of bus stops, manner and method of transportation, control and discipline of school children, the determination of fees, and any other matter relating thereto shall be within the sole discretion, control and management of the school board.
+The school district may, in its discretion, provide room and board, in lieu of transportation, to a student who may be more economically and conveniently provided for by that means.